Mandaeism

 The Mandaeans have remained separate and intensely private.
 Reports of them and of their religion have come primarily from outsiders: particularly from Julius Heinrich Petermann, an Orientalist; as well as from Nicolas Siouffi, a Syrian Christian who was the French vice-consul in Mosul in 1887, and British cultural anthropologist Lady E. S. Drower.
 There is an early if highly prejudiced account by the French traveller Jean-Baptiste Tavernier from the 1650s.

 Etymology

+The English spelling Mandaeism is a hypercorrection of Mandaism, which is built on manda using the suffix -ism.